-We provide two different sets of biography cards.
+We provide six different sets of biography cards.
 Each set contains 36 individual names and biographical stories of children who were killed during the Holocaust.
 These biography cards are a tool to offer every participant a brief glimpse into the life of a child that was killed.
 The biography cards are to be handed out to everyone prior to their painting of a butterfly, allowing them to connect personally to a child they can memorialize.
 You may choose to distribute these face down to show the inspirational quote that demonstrates the power of one person to make a difference.

 The pdf is designed to print the biography on the front and the quote on the back.
 To do that, set your printer to “two-sided” and “short-edge binding” setting in Layout.
 You can then cut each page in the middle horizontally and vertically.
 You can always print each page separately and hand out a quote card with a bio card, too!

 This worksheet has been created by our Education Team to be used with students to help them process what they have learned and reflect on what they are taking away from the butterfly programming.

 The pdf is designed to be printed on legal-size paper (8.5×11).

 After your group finishes the lessons and paints their butterflies, they have become official members of The Butterfly Project community.
 As a member of our community, we encourage participants to sign this proclamation and pledge to treat each other with kindness and dignity as we live lives of incredible freedom.